Past Projects

 Make – A national project created for the Centenary of Canberra.
 Vintage caravans from across the country converged on Canberra in multiple convoys over a week, stopping and camping, cooking and talking together en route.
 On arrival they created a pop up museum on the shores of Lake Burley Griffin, celebrating the importance of leisure to the national wellbeing.

-Build + Drive – artists were paired with caravan owners to bring aspects of their leisure memories to the fore as an installation in their vintage van.
-They owners then hosted the public in their exhibition, telling their story.
+Build + Drive – Artists were paired with caravan owners to bring aspects of their leisure memories to the fore as an installation in their vintage van.
+The owners then hosted the public in their exhibition, telling their story.

 Winter Bed Vigil